Fandango (1985 film): Plot

 The next morning, with the car repaired with a front end from a different make and model, the Groovers continue.
 Phil wants to go back, prompting Kenneth to shout angrily at him.
 Gardner confesses that they only let Phil hang with them because they felt sorry for him.
 Humiliated, Phil retorts that he will take on any challenge.
 The group sees a sign for a parachute school giving jumping lessons.
 Gardner cons the instructor, Truman Sparks, into giving Phil a free lesson.
 Phil is terrified, but goes up into Truman's aircraft.
 However, he is carrying Truman's dirty laundry instead of a parachute.
 The boys try desperately to warn him from the ground without success.
 Phil, however, manages to open an emergency chute with much prompting from Truman by walkie-talkie.
 The Groovers get a picture for their efforts.

 After discovering the charred, abandoned remains of the roadhouse, the Groovers press onward.
 They eventually reach a bluff overlooking the Rio Grande and dig up Dom – which turns out to be a magnum of Dom Pérignon champagne.
 Each takes a drink before Gardner toasts to "freedom and youth."
 Kenneth starts having second thoughts about calling off the engagement.
 Pondering on the nature of love, Gardner decides to make things right.
 He calls Kenneth's girlfriend, gets her to reaccept the engagement, and arranges for Truman Sparks to fly her from Dallas to the border town and back.
 When they arrive, it is revealed that Kenneth's girlfriend is Debbie, Gardner's ex.
 Through some trickery, reminiscent of stone soup, he sets up a wedding for Kenneth and Debbie, as Lester regains consciousness.
 After the ceremony, Gardner and Debbie share one last dance, a fandango.
 As they finish, Gardner leans in to kiss Debbie.
 But she shakes her head, kisses him on the cheek, and walks away.

 Phil then gives Kenneth and Debbie his car as a wedding present.
 Lester goes to hitch a ride "anywhere", and Phil and Dorman shake hands before parting ways.
-Dorman says to his friend, "Have a good life."
+Phil says "Goodbye friend."
+Dorman says to his friend, "Have a nice life."
 Perched atop a cliff overlooking the town and watching the wedding reception, Gardner lifts a beer in salute to his friends.